A few days back ‘Teresa' asked me an interesting question.

 Take every bug as a learning opportunity:

 Don't bother testers about the bugs that slip through.
 Make these bugs as a learning opportunity.
 Let them know why they overlooked that bug.
 This way they will learn from their mistakes and will not make the same mistake again at least for the same bug.

 Don't make testing a repetitive task:

 A good solution to avoid repetitive work is to rotate the experienced employees internally in different projects.

-Create the good relation between testers and developers:
+Create a good relationship between testers and developers:

 Testers need encouragement and support to find more and more bugs so that the final release is bug-free.
 Build a good team of testers and developers.
 Treat everyone similarly.

 Don't forget to celebrate:

 Celebrate each and every success moment.
-This will help to build good team spirit.
+This will help to build a good team spirit.
 Host product release parties to recognize the accomplishment.

 Over to you:

 These are my personal thoughts to keep good employees (testers) in their positions.
-I am not an HR expert but I have mentioned here everything that I feel from employee perspective to stay on the job.
+I am not an HR expert but I have mentioned here everything that I feel from an employee perspective to stay on the job.

 I want your views “What keeps you on the job?”
 You can share your personal thoughts, your expectations from employers or any personal experience in this matter.

 If you are not yet the regular reader of this site, I recommend you to subscribe to us so that you won't miss any single article on software testing.
 Click here to get new articles in your inbox!